ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in the spam filter!
+1. Why don't programmers like nature?
+It has too many bugs!

-2. Why did the cybersecurity expert bring a ladder to the office?
-Because he wanted to reach the highest level of security - the cloud!
+2. Why did the computer go to the doctor?
+Because it had a virus!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the programmer quit his job?
+Because he didn't get arrays!

-4. Why did the cybersecurity expert always carry a pencil and paper?
-In case he needed to draw his own firewall!
+4. Why did the hacker always bring a ladder to work?
+So he could scale the firewall!

 [
-Mon Dec 18 01:12:19 UTC 2023
+Tue Dec 19 01:11:02 UTC 2023
  ]